4 Ways to Get MORE Out of Your Account Management Meetings

 Step 2.
 Identify current or new roadblocks and challenges

-This means that the second part of your Account Management meeting needs to involve some kind of bigger thinking about work processes and productivity and how IT issues are helping or hindering those across the organisation on more broadly.
-Your account manager is looking for clues and feedback from you, so that they can fill out this “mental matrix” during their discussions with you.
+This means some bigger thinking about work processes and productivity and how IT issues are helping or hindering those across the organisation on more broadly.
+Your IT Strategy Consultant is looking for clues and feedback so that they can fill out this “mental matrix” during their quarterly discussions with you.

 What technology issues are you experiencing/seeing at the moment?